Woman to Woman (Keyshia Cole album): Music and lyrics

+Woman to Woman is primarily an R&B album centered on women's perspectives in romantic relationships.
+In an interview with M Music & Musicians, Cole described its creation as centered on themes of "love, trust and betrayal," developed through studio sessions in multiple cities.
+Cole stated that the recording process encouraged emotional openness, explaining, "when I think too much… I could be feeling something and not want to say it… when I drink, my emotions flow."
+She also noted that working with writers for the first time allowed her to better express "pain" drawn from both personal and external experiences.
+ThisIsRnB described the record as incorporating Cole's signature emotionally driven R&B style while balancing vulnerable ballads with more confident and sensual moments.

+Reviewers also commented on the album's songwriting and vocal approach.
+Alex Macpherson of The Guardian highlighted the detailed songcraft found throughout the record and observed that its closing stretch adopts a lighter and more flirtatious tone than much of the preceding material.
+Gerrick D. Kennedy of the Los Angeles Times noted that the album continues Cole's focus on music intended to resonate with female listeners through stories about relationships and personal experiences.

+Songs

 Woman to Woman opens with "Enough of No Love", an R&B and hip hop song about a woman who is fed up with being in a relationship where she is not appreciated, which features guest vocals from Lil Wayne.
-The next track, "Zero" features guest vocals from Meek Mill, whose verse is characterized as a "smooth cameo".
+The next track, "Zero", features guest vocals from Meek Mill, whose verse is characterized as a "smooth cameo".
 Lyrically, the song revolves around a man who has been unfaithful in a relationship and has told multiple lies, as Cole sings on the refrain, "It pays to tell the truth, look at what you had to lose / Should think before you do / Did you not know the rules?"
-Described as a "post-breakup anthem", the third track, "Missing Me", is a smooth upbeat song where she reflects on a past relationship and is angry that things did not work out.
-It is followed by "Trust and Believe", a sentimental ballad that follows the same type of theme that was displayed on the previous tracks.
-The song includes an ambient instrumentation combined with a soul jazz sound that "builds tension" once she starts singing the chorus of "Trust and believe me, she'll never be me / I'm so over you, go get lost / boy I don't know who you think you are".
+The third track, "Missing Me", is a smooth upbeat R&B song about the aftermath of a failed relationship, with lyrics expressing frustration over a former partner.
+It is followed by "Trust and Believe", a sentimental ballad that centers on a woman confronting an unfaithful lover who has been having an affair with the woman's best friend.
+Featuring sparse instrumentation accented by wailing guitars, the song culminates with Cole singing, "Trust and believe me, you'll never be me / I'm so over you, go get lost."